Themefic-Team/tourfic/readme.txt

 * Advanced / Partial Payment (Pro)
 * Sell Tours Extras (Pro)
 * Tours booking restrictions (Pro)
-* Advanced Itinerary Builder with option to dimply in google map (Pro)
+* Advanced Itinerary Builder with option to display in Google Maps (Pro)
-* Dynamic Location Search based on OpenStreetMap on Option Panel (Coming Soon)
+* Dynamic Location Search based on OpenStreetMap on the Option Panel (Coming Soon)
-* Dynamic Location Search based on Google Maps on Option Panel (Coming Soon)
+* Dynamic Location Search based on Google Maps on the Option Panel (Coming Soon)

-Plus, a range of key features which makes Tourfic as the Excellent Travel Booking WordPress plugin.
+Plus, a range of key features that make Tourfic an Excellent Travel Booking WordPress plugin.

 = 🎉  CAR RENTAL / RENT A CAR SYSTEM =
 * Unlimited Cars with Photo Gallery